 – Kevin Kwan, China Rich Girlfriend

-In China Rich Girlfriend—the second volume in the Crazy Rich Asians trilogy which has become a mainstream literary phenomenon—author Kevin Kwan draws on Shanghai as the stage for his storytelling voyeurism into a caricature world of classism, opulence, and high-brow culture.
-For Kwan and other contemporaries ranging from travel vloggers to digital nomads and start-up entrepreneurs, the spirit of Shanghai that features centrally in their creative pursuits is epitomized more often than not by a parallel universe; here, the historic Bund on the west bank of the Huangpu River faces its futuristic counterpart, the hyper-vertical Lujiazui, on the opposite and east bank of the same waterway.
+In China Rich Girlfriend—the second volume in the Crazy Rich Asians trilogy which has become a mainstream literary phenomenon—author Kevin Kwan draws on Shanghai as the stage for his storytelling voyeurism into a satirical world of classism, opulence, and high-brow culture.
+For Kwan and other contemporaries ranging from travel vloggers to digital nomads and start-up entrepreneurs, the spirit of Shanghai that features centrally in their creative pursuits is epitomized more often than not by a parallel universe; here, the historic Bund on the west bank of the Huangpu River faces its futuristic counterpart, the hyper-vertical Lujiazui, on the east bank of the same waterway.

 Both precincts no doubt serve as a time-honored photo-op tradition for locals and visitors alike where, from the Huangpu River vantage point, one can feasibly capture Shanghai’s past and future in a single sweeping panoramic frame.
 This cheek-to-jowl juxtaposition of old/new, heritage/modernity, and imperialism/globalism calls to attention Shanghai’s transformative urban landscape and, simultaneously, its endurance as a city of paradox.